gummidot/VRCWorldDrop/README.md

 ## Limitations

-VRCWorldDrop is **not synced**, so new players will see your dropped objects at a different location when they join.
-You will need to re-drop your objects.
+VRCWorldDrop is **not synced**, so you will need to re-drop your objects when new players join.
+Otherwise they'll see it at a different location.

 See [Custom-Object-Sync](https://github.com/VRLabs/Custom-Object-Sync) or [WorldSync](https://github.com/JuzoVR/WorldSync) for synced world drops.

 ## Acknowledgments

-- Thanks to [VRLabs World Constraint](https://github.com/VRLabs/World-Constraint) for most of the inspiration!
+Thanks to [VRLabs World Constraint](https://github.com/VRLabs/World-Constraint), which this is largely based on!